 As every year, the Journées du Patrimoine are an opportunity to push open the doors of numerous museums and monuments,institutions, unusual or hidden places, free of charge, or to discover little-known anecdotes about parks and gardens on guided walks.

 How about a little trip?
-During these European Heritage Days, take a trip around the world by visiting the embassies and consulates that are opening their doors to us free of charge on September 21 and 22, 2024.
+During the European Heritage Days, take a trip around the world by visiting the embassies and consulates based in Paris, which are opening their doors to us free of charge on September 20 and 21, 2025.
 [Read more]

 Of course, some places, such as ministries, are overrun by the curious.
 But other places are also worth a visit, such as embassies, the diplomatic representations of foreign countries.
 On Saturday, September 21, 2024, discover theEmbassy of Finland on a free tour.